Robyt3/automaton/README.md

 ## [Live Demo](https://robyt3.github.io/automaton/)

-Generation must be restarted to apply settings.
+Generation must be restarted to apply settings marked with *.

 Enable fullscreen (F11) then restart the generation to cover the entire screen.